Feral Cat Coalition Clinic Procedures

 After sign-in, place Caretaker's cats in area designated for either "MALES", "FEMALES", or "UNKNOWNS".

-Direct Caretaker's attention to donation jar----remind them all donations are tax-deductible!
+Direct Caretaker's attention to donation jar and remind them all donations are tax-deductible!

 After clinic, thoroughly clean Admitting area and prepare supplies for packing.

-Admitting supplies (receive from Supervisor and remember to use FCC supplies only!!!)
+Receive these from Supervisor, and remember to use FCC supplies only!